aws-solutions/qnabot-on-aws/templates/examples/extensions/py_lambda_hooks/CanvasHook/README.md

   - Additional information on setting up Canvas LMS with SSO: https://community.canvaslms.com/t5/Admin-Guide/How-do-I-configure-SSO-settings-for-my-authentication-provider/ta-p/217

+In this example, we are using {username} as the matching attribute with {sis_login_id} in Canvas LMS.

   - Additional information on extending Amazon Cognito to Federate to your Identity provider https://qnabot.workshop.aws/deployment/sso.html

 ```